List of Superman & Lois characters: Sam Lane

 In season three, Sam rejoins the DOD.
 He tries to get Natalie to enroll in a DOD-sponsored academy which led to him getting reprimanded by John.
 Sam later apologizes to Natalie during Jonathan and Jordan's birthday party.
 He starts to get concerned that Jordan's hair would give him away to satellite images which led to an argument between them.
 Clark and Lois would hear about what happened and advised Jordan to apologize to Sam and take his advice.
 Sam and General Hardcastle later informed Superman about how Intergang got a hold of his blood samples that was harvested from him when he was recuperating from Ally Allston's attack.
 To avoid another theft, Superman used his heat vision on the blood samples.
 After giving Jordan his forgiveness, Sam stated that he found an alternative to avoid Jordan being identified by giving him a special suit and his father's aviation goggles before going fishing.
 When Sam gets a date with a woman named Gretchen, he learns too late that she is working for Lex Luthor as she and Otis Grisham abduct him.

-In season four, Sam was tied up in an abandoned building with Gretchen watching over him.
-While learning that Gretchen is not her real name and failing to reason with her, Sam breaks free and subdues her only to be attacked by Otis.
-Before having Otis bury him alive and leave the sand wet, Lex Luthor shows Sam a newspaper about Superman being in peril.
-Sam was later rescued by Jordan while Otis and "Gretchen" get away.
-He recuperates in DOD custody.
-Lex later learns from Amanda McCoy that Sam was in charge of Elizabeth Luthor's relocation.
-Sam is confronted by Lex to reveal Elizabeth's location to him after failing with the manipulation of Jonell Jones who accidentally shot Sam in the gut, but Sam refuses and is soon killed by Doomsday as a result.
-In the wake of his death, John Henry and Natalie reveal that Sam had secretly injected himself with Bruno's revival serum to temporarily alter his heart's physiology to match a Kryptonian's since the serum contained samples of Superman's blood.
-After being killed by Doomsday, Sam's body is taken to the fortress where his heart is transplanted into Clark's body as he left them a holographic will.
+In season four, Sam is killed by Doomsday.
+His body is taken to the fortress, where his heart is transplanted into Clark's body.
 As the Kent and Irons family mourn his death at his funeral, Superman's new heart revives him as he awakens within the fortress.
 However, it starts to cause Superman to slowly lose his powers when John's scan shows that it is starting to become non-compatible with Clark.